-- 7.1.7 Due to the nature of the proposed design and intent for a subterranean level, waterproofing of subterranean walls and slabs is suggested.
+- 7.1.11 Due to the nature of the proposed design and intent for a subterranean level, waterproofing of subterranean walls and slabs is suggested.
 Particular care should be taken in the design and installation of waterproofing to avoid moisture problems, or actual water seepage into the structure through any normal shrinkage cracks which may develop in the concrete walls, floor slab, foundations and/or construction joints.
 The design and inspection of the waterproofing is not the responsibility of the geotechnical engineer.
-A waterproofing consultant should be retained in order to recommend a product or method, which would provide protection to subterranean walls, floor slabs and foundations. - 7.1.8 Where new paving is to be placed, it is recommended that all existing fill and soft alluvial soils be excavated and properly compacted for paving support.
+A waterproofing consultant should be retained in order to recommend a product or method, which would provide protection to subterranean walls, floor slabs and foundations. - 7.1.12 Foundations for small outlying structures, such as block walls less than 6 feet in height, planter walls or trash enclosures, which will not be tied to the proposed structure, may be supported on conventional foundations deriving support on a minimum of 12 inches of newly placed engineered fill which extends laterally at least 12 inches beyond the foundation area.
+Where excavation and compaction cannot be performed or is undesirable, foundations may derive support directly in the competent undisturbed alluvial soils and should be deepened as necessary to maintain a minimum 12 inch embedment into the recommended bearing materials.
+The design team and contractor should be aware that the depth to alluvial soils as encountered during our field exploration varied from the ground surface to 31⁄2 feet below the existing ground surface, and deeper fill may exist between excavations and in other portions of the site that were not directly explored.
+If the soils exposed in the excavation bottom are soft or loose, compaction of the soils will be required prior to placing steel or concrete.
+Compaction of the foundation excavation bottom is typically accomplished with a compaction wheel or mechanical whacker and must be observed and approved by a Geocon representative. - 7.1.13 Where new paving is to be placed, it is recommended that all existing fill and soft alluvial soils be excavated and properly compacted for paving support.
 The client should be aware that excavation and compaction of all existing fill and soft alluvial soils in the area of new paving is not required; however, paving constructed over existing uncertified fill or unsuitable alluvial soil may experience increased settlement and/or cracking, and may therefore have a shorter design life and increased maintenance costs.
 As a minimum, the upper 12 inches of subgrade soil should be scarified and properly compacted for paving support.
-Paving recommendations are provided in Preliminary Pavement Recommendations section of this report (see Section 7.12). - 7.1.9 Based on the results of percolation testing performed at the site, a stormwater infiltration system is considered feasible for this project.
-Recommendations for infiltration are provided in the Stormwater Infiltration section of this report (see Section 7.25). - 7.1.10 Any changes in the design, location or elevation, as outlined in this report, should be reviewed by this office.
-Once the foundation loading configuration and design elevations for the existing and proposed structures proceeds to a more finalized plan, the recommendations within this report should be reviewed and revised, as necessary.
-Based on the final foundation loading configurations and building elevations, the potential for settlement should be reevaluated by this office.
+Paving recommendations are provided in Preliminary Pavement Recommendations section of this report (see Section 7.15). - 7.1.14 Based on the results of percolation testing performed at the site, a stormwater infiltration system is considered feasible for this project.
+Recommendations for infiltration are provided in the Stormwater Infiltration section of this report (see Section 7.29).

+- 7.1.15 Once the design and foundation loading configuration for the proposed structure proceeds to a more finalized plan, the recommendations within this report should be reviewed and revised, if necessary.
+Based on the final foundation loading configurations, the potential for settlement should be re-evaluated by this office. - 7.1.16 Any changes in the design, location or elevation, as outlined in this report, should be reviewed by this office.
+Geocon should be contacted to determine the necessity for review and possible revision of this report.